 - Stormwater Programs – These programs involve both managing stormwater and regulating activities that alter surface water flows.
 The programs include NPDES stormwater permitting, nonpoint source management, and environmental resource permitting.

-- Wastewater Treatment Programs – These programs regulate the billions of gallons of wastewater produced in Florida each day that is discharged to surface and ground waters.
-DEP’s wastewater programs are responsible for developing statewide policy and for permitting, compliance, and enforcement of both domestic and industrial wastewater treatment facilities and their discharges.
+are discharged to surface and ground waters.
+DEP’s wastewater program is responsible for developing statewide policy and for permitting, compliance, and enforcement of both domestic and industrial wastewater treatment facilities and their discharges.

-- Standards and Assessment Program – This program administers the Department’s quality assurance and water quality standards programs, and provides technical support in the ecological aspects of water quality science to other DEP programs.
+- Water Quality Standards Program – This program administers the Department’s quality assurance and water quality standards programs, and provides technical support in the ecological aspects of water quality science to other DEP programs.